Param3103/IMDB-movie-scrapper/README.md

 **_IMDB-movie-scrapper_**

-In this Project, I extract data of movies from IMDB and sort the data.
+In this Project, I extract data of the top 250 Hindi movies and top 250 English movies from IMDB, sort the data according to rating and save it into CSV file.